CDCgov/mycosnp-nf/docs/usage.md

 ## SRA sequence file additions

-You may provide a list of SRA ids as additional inputs sequences into the pipeline.
+You may provide a list of SRA ids as additional input sequences into the pipeline.
 Use the `--add_sra_file` parameter to specify its location.
 It has to be a comma-separated file (csv) with one or 2 columns, and NO header row as shown in the examples below.

 ```console
 --add_sra_file '[path to samplesheet file: assets/sra_small.csv]'